 Kano Analysis is a tool – often mentioned in Six Sigma trainings, not so often applied in projects – that can greatly help to structure customer needs based on feedback given.
 It divides customer needs in four categories:

-C. Delighter: Characteristic that is not expected by customers; hence does not result in dissatisfaction if not present.
-However, this characteristic can be used to differentiate in the market, to form a unique selling point.
+- Delighter: Characteristic that is not expected by customers; hence does not result in dissatisfaction if not present.
+However, this characteristic can be used to differentiate your product or service in the market, to form a unique selling point.
 Example: Receiving your new car with ten years free warranty would be far beyond your expectations.

 the customer will be.
 Working on these characteristics is essential to drive sales.

 - However, none of all 18 indicators over all categories is able to “delight” our customers.
 We don’t have a unique selling point.
 As soon as our competitors come out with the iPod under the dishwashers, we will loose market share.